KDE/kdewin-installer/readme.txt

 	11 add package delete support
 	12 if remote config is not available only display installed packages 13 delete obsolate package-....txt in install root
+	14 fix problem not displaying all checkboxes in first entry of a category

 Happy hacking